 At a glance

-- Since 2008, this threshold has been exceeded every year by at least 16.9 % of the measuring points.
+- Since 2008, the threshold has been exceeded every year at almost one in five measuring points.

 - On June 21, 2018, the European Court of Justice found Germany guilty of violating the EU Nitrates Directive (case C-543/16).